 There are a few mistakes that can be made that should be avoided when testing:

 If you are using Ads for products and services that you currently offer, don’t run ads that you are using for testing with other campaigns – set up a new campaign titled ‘testing’ or ‘experiments’ so you can clearly differentiate this campaign

 Try not to use the same keywords that you have in other campaigns.
 If competing, Google will decide which ads to show and you may be pulling impressions away from vital ads.

 While it may be tempting to jump to conclusions after a handful of clicks, I recommend letting the ads run for at least a few hundred clicks so you properly determine demand.

-We’re proud to be Google Partners, and would love to help you with AdWords.
-Whether you are just starting out or need help with existing campaigns we’re available to help you with Google AdWords Management.
+We’re proud to be Google Partners, and would love to help you with Google Ads.
+Whether you are just starting out or need help with existing campaigns, we’re available to help you with Google Ads management.